 What Causes Rust Fungus on Monstera?

-Rust in this case refers to a group of fungal diseases that often attack the monstera house plant.
-The plant parts most commonly affected are the leaves, but the disease can also spread to stems, flowers and fruits.
-They are usually not very fatal diseases, but they do make your plant look unsightly.
+⚡️Some causes of rust fungus on monstera include overwatering, over-humidifying, and not providing enough circulation and light.
+Rust refers to a group of fungal diseases that often attack the monstera houseplant.
+The parts most commonly affected are the leaves, but the disease can also spread to stems, flowers, and fruits.

 – Too Much Warmth and Humidity

 All fungi thrive under conditions that are consistently warm and moist.
-It is true that the humidity requirements of monstera are more than 50 percent and it needs 70 to 80 degrees Fahrenheit temperature at all times for proper growth.
+It is true that the humidity requirements of Monstera are more than 50 percent and it needs 70 to 80 degrees Fahrenheit temperature at all times for proper growth.

 However, if you are overwatering your plant or misting it too much, then these same conditions will lead to the development of this disease.